CLIMADA-project/climada_python/doc/guide/install.rst

 Building the documentation and running the entire test suite of CLIMADA requires additional dependencies which are not installed by default.
 They are also not needed for using CLIMADA.
-However, if you want to develop CLIMADA, we recommend you install them.
+However, if you want to develop CLIMADA, we strongly recommend you install them.

 With the ``climada_env`` activated, enter the workspace directory and then the CLIMADA repository as above.
 Then, add the ``dev`` extra specification to the ``pip install`` command (**mind the quotation marks**, and see also `pip install examples <https://pip.pypa.io/en/stable/cli/pip_install/#examples>`_):